What is the best way to find cheap flights? With so many low-cost airlines, it’s easier than ever to fly almost anywhere.

 If you’re used to flying with more than hand luggage, sit down and make a list of the things you actually need and leave out anything you’re about to pack “just in case”.

-Travel hacking is the name given to flying for free in exchange for credit card points.
+Travel hacking is the name given to flying for free in exchange for frequent flyer miles and credit card points.

 Check out “MilesTalk: Live Your Wildest Travel Dreams Using Miles and Points” for a clear explanation on how it’s done (This is for US readers mainly).